 Amorphous panels are made differently and by their nature require nearly double the surface area to equal the same watts in a mono or polycrystalline panel.
 They are upwards of 50% less efficient than a good mono or polycrystalline panel.

-While there are some high efficiency flexible panels that are not amorphous, such as the Solbien's made in Italy, that compare in output to the rigid panels, they are quite costly compared to rigid panel at nearly triple the cost or more.
+While there are some high efficiency flexible panels that are not amorphous, such as the Solbian's made in Italy, that compare in output to the rigid panels, they are quite costly compared to rigid panel at nearly triple the cost or more.
 Ganz also makes some efficient smaller panels but again the price is about double or more what a rigid panel costs.
 If that convenience is worth it, then they are a good deal.
+These semi flexible panels can also save on installation costs as the "support" frames needed are smaller and lighter and less costly to develop.

-The neat thing about the Solbien panels is that they can be sewn right into a bimini top and have no sharp edges.
+The neat thing about the Solbian "semi flexible" panels is they can be sewn right into a bimini top and have no sharp edges.
 Some of the solo round the world racers are using this technology and, good for us, it will eventually trickle down.
-Due to the flexible nature however they will probably suffer from UV degradation faster than a comparable glass encapsulated panel.
+Due to the flexible nature however they can possibly suffer from UV degradation faster than a comparable glass encapsulated panel.

 This is the Flex Charge PV-7 shunting controller.
 They are inexpensive and among the best of the shunting controllers.
 Flex Charge makes very reliable products.
 That being said, your total time to "full charge" may be compromised with this type of controller.
 If you buy a "shunter" the Flex Charge is the one to get.
 I would still suggest a PWM or MPPT controller.

 Please be careful with shunting controllers.
-These devices begin switching on/off once the bank hits absorption voltage and they can really cut your "time to full" by days, not minutes.
+These devices begin switching ON/OFF once the bank hits absorption voltage and they can really cut your "time to 100% full" by days, not minutes.

 I have some customers banks of AGM & deep cycle wet cells that will hang out at over 13.0V for over an hour.
-That is an hour of lost charging time waiting for a cheap shunting controller to switch back on and provide maybe 60 seconds of charging before raising the bank to 14.2V and then shutting off again.
-Sometimes these cheap controllers will never restore the bank to full, no matter how big the array, in the time you need them to.
+That is an hour of lost charging time waiting for a cheap shunting controller to switch back ON, from the OFF state, and provide maybe 60 seconds of charging before raising the bank to 14.2V and then shutting off again.
+Sometimes these cheap controllers will never restore the bank to full, in the time you need them to, no matter how big the array.

 Below is a video of one of the "better quality" shunting controllers, a Flex Charge PV-7.
 It shuts OFF at about 14.4v and does not come back on until the bank voltage has dropped to about 13.6V.
-The first video is showing the "current" but you can see it turn on and off.
+The first video is showing the "current" but you can watch it turn ON and OFF.
 I applied a load of 0.1A just so it would go to -0.1A when OFF for the video.
-When you get close to full your OFF time can be as much as 10-20+ times longer than your on time with some cheap controllers.
+When you get close to full, upper 90's as a % of charge, your OFF time can be as much as 10-20+ times longer than your ON time with some cheap controllers.

-It should be noted that before I took these videos the banks were charged to full using a shore charger until they were accepting less than .5% of C (capacity) at 13.6 volts.
-At this point, after being on float for two days, the battery monitor was re-calibrated manually to full.
-I then applied loads and removed approx 30 Ah's from the bank.
-I then monitored the time it took to replace the 30Ah's removed.
+It should be noted that before I took these videos the banks were charged to full using a shore charger until they were accepting less than .5% of C (capacity) at 14.4 volts.
+At this point, I left them on float for two more days.
+The battery monitor was then re-calibrated manually to full or 100% State of Charge..
+Next I applied loads and removed approx 30 Ah's from the bank.
+I then monitored the time it took to replace the 30Ah's removed from the battery bank.

 Contrast that Flex Charge controller, or a Sunforce, with a quality PWM or MPPT like the Genasun's and the difference in the last 15% of charge, and the time it takes, can be quite dramatic.

-If you stick with Morningstar, starting at the Pro-Star series, Blue Sky, Outback, Genasun and a couple other reputable controller manufacturers, you'll be doing well.
+If you stick with Morningstar, starting at the Pro-Star series, Blue Sky, Outback, Genasun, Rogue Engineering and a couple other reputable controller manufacturers, you'll be doing well.
 I've found the eBay stuff can very often be a scam, so be careful.

 I have replaced a number of eBay, "so called", MPPT controllers that were not MPPT at all.
 The were complete scams.
 The harsh reality is that behind the "MPPT" sticker and box was nothing more than a simple shunting ON/OFF controller.
 MPPT & PWM controllers do not shut off for long periods of time like shunters do.
 The average Joe does not know how they should work so these eBay scammers often get away with it.